Power of Attorney for India

 As a person who is empowering another person to act on your behalf, you will be the principal and the person you assign as the power of attorney is the agent.
 Your agent will act for you and his actions will have legally binding implications for you.
 You cannot walk away from the consequences so choose your agent wisely.

-When do you need a power of attorney?
-Types of Power of Attorney
+When do you need a power of attorney and what are the different types?

 There are two types of power of attorney: